mitchmac/scale0-wordpress-starter/readme.md

 # Scale0 WordPress Starter
-Serverless WordPress on Vercel or Netlify
+Serverless WordPress on Vercel or Netlify.

+World class affordable (free) hosting for your WordPress blog, portfolio or anything you can imagine.

 | Netlify | Vercel |
 | --- | --- |